December 4, 2020

 for a basic landing page, ready-made CMS solutions like WordPress, OpenCart, etc. can help.

-An online store application demands more of a complex stack with multiple layers and languages in that scenario opting for the tech stacks LAMP, MEAN, or MERN would be a good choice.
+An online store application demands more of a complex stack with multiple layers and languages in that scenario.
+Thus opting for the popular tech stacks such as LAMP, MEAN, or MERN would be a good choice.

 For high-end global enterprise-level applications or social networks, an extremely efficient stack would contribute to the requirement.
 For instance, the core technologies like Angular-Node.js, Ruby on Rails, Python-Django with MySQL or PostgreSQL as database could make an effective stack.